Man who fatally shot 3 Texas teens in 1998 faces execution

 Caylor was the brother of Balentine’s former girlfriend, and prosecutors said the shootings were the result of a feud between Caylor and Balentine.
 Prosecutors said all three victims were shot once in the head as they slept.
 Balentine said he had received threats over his interracial relationship with Caylor’s sister.
 Balentine is Black.
 The three victims were white.

-The appeals court also denied a request from Balentine’s lawyers to stay his execution over allegations that “racism and racial issues pervaded” his trial.
+The appeals court denied a request from Balentine’s lawyers to stay his execution over allegations that “racism and racial issues pervaded” his trial.
 The appeals court denied the stay request on procedural grounds without reviewing the merits of the claims.

+The Texas appeals court’s “unwillingness to address issues of bias and misconduct … is all the more problematic,” said Shawn Nolan, one of Balentine’s attorneys.

 Balentine’s attorneys allege the jury foreman, Dory England, held racist views and used racial slurs during his life and bullied other jurors who had wanted a life sentence into changing their minds.